tux-type/supsmu/README.md

 ```

 ## Additional Information
+Supsmu is implemented in C for computational efficiency, with Python bindings that enable seamless
+integration with NumPy arrays.
 The implementation is designed to closely match the outputs of the Fortran version (available in R),
 however there may still exist some inconsistencies.